Northern Pride RLFC: Televised games

-Live Streaming
+Live streaming

+In 2011 the Pride began live-streaming their home games, starting with the last home game of the season (Round 22 against Tweed Heads).
+For the 2012 season, home games were live-streamed via the Pride website using video distribution service Rivus TV Ltd. Games were free for members to watch, and $5 per game for non-members.
+From Round 5 2012 away games were streamed through the website as well.

-From Round 1 2012 the Pride began live streaming their home games free to members via their website ($5 for non-members).
-From Round 5 2012 away games were streamed through the website as well (Free to members, $5 to non-members).
-In 2013, all matches (including pre-season trials but excluding matches broadcast live by Channel Nine) were streamed live through the Pride website, with access granted exclusively to Pride members.
+From 2013 to 2016, all matches (including pre-season trials but excluding matches broadcast live by Channel Nine) were streamed live through the Pride website, with access granted exclusively to Pride members.
 Video production was by Studio Productions and the commentary team was Adam Jackson and Northern Pride Under-18s coach, Cameron 'Spiller' Miller.

+In 2022 Sydney based Cluch.tv gained exclusive rights for live-streaming all QRL games; Hostplus Cup, BMD Premiership, Auswide Bank Mal Meninga Cup, Cyril Connell Challenge, Harvey Norman U19, and Harvey Norman U17.
+The subscription service operated under the website name Qplus.TV, with Cluch selling a subscription to all games for $4.99 a week or $49.99 a season.
+In September 2023 Cluch Pty.
+Ltd. entered voluntary administration with the QRL owed $233,000.

+QRL relaunched QPlus.TV at the start of the 2024 season with the same subscription deal.
+The match of the round is shown free on QPlus, 9Now and Kayo Free.